Miskatonic-Investigative-Society/CoC7-FoundryVTT/.github/CONTRIBUTING.md

 ...

-While testing your changes within Foundry VTT, prefer run: `npm watch`
+While testing your changes within Foundry VTT, prefer run: `npm run watch`

-That way, Webpack and other dependencies will know whenever you make any relevant code changes and will run the build process only when necessary.
+This way, Webpack and other dependencies will know whenever you make any relevant code changes and will run the build process only when necessary.

 ### Your First Code Contribution.